nodrogluap/tamor/README.md

 requisite ``Data/Intensities/Basecalls`` subfolder) are expected by in ``resources/bcls/runID`` (see ``bcl_dir`` setting in``config.yaml``).
 Tamor will perform BCL to FASTQ conversion, with the FASTQ output into ``results/analysis/primary/sequencer/runID`` (see ``analysis_dir`` setting in ``config.yaml``, and the default ``sequencer`` is ``HiSeq`` per the test data mentioned earlier).

-# Troubleshooting

-Tamor's Snakemake folder is such that ``pcgr`` and ``pcgrr`` mamba environments will be installed under the Tamor directory.
-If you already have a ``pcgr`` or ``pcgrr`` environment on your system, Snakemake defaults to these instead of downloading a new one to be cached in the Tamor ``.snakemake`` folder.
-This can cause problems if your existing ``pcgrr`` or ``pcgrr`` is not the latest and greatest.
-Please either upgrade these pre-existing mamba environments, or delete them and let Snakemake download and cache fresh copies.

 # Acknowledgements